 The NVCC Educational Foundation oversees the awarding of scholarships.
 The Foundation has approximately $500,000 in scholarship money available from a wide source of donors on an annual basis.
 There is a $4000 cap per year that can be awarded to a student.

 The NVCC Educational Foundation maintains an individual account for scholarship winners who then receive credits towards tuition/ books.
-In the case of our branch scholarship, the student may utilize $500 increments for the upcoming fall and spring semester unless the student chooses to use the total monies in a single semester.
+In the case of our branch scholarship, the student utilizes the entire $1,000 during the spring (second) semester.

 Each year, our branch receives an accounting of our scholarship balance from the college.
-Although it is anticipated that the $1000 will be utilized in full by the student, if there is residual balance, it will remain as a credit for the next school year to partially fund a new scholarship winner.
-Funding is in place at the college through the 2018 and $500 toward 2019.
-2017-18 fundraising profits will be forwarded to the college in the fall of 2018 for the next recipient’s use.
+Although it is anticipated that the $1000 scholarship will be utilized in full by the student, if there is residual balance, it remains as a credit for the next school year to partially fund a new scholarship awardee.
+Through the “pre-funding” of this scholarship for several years, full funding of our scholarship at the college was in place through the spring 2018 semester.
+At this time, thanks to the Pre-Funding Plan, $500 is still available to partially fund spring 2019.
+Fundraising profits of $500 will be forwarded to the college to fully fund the 2019 recipient’s scholarship.

 It is the intention of our branch to continue to support the annual NVCC scholarship subject to our fundraising success.
-We typically raise funds through basket raffles at our holiday luncheon held in November, periodic theater events and 50/50 raffles.
+The branch typically raises funds through basket raffles at our “Friends Giving” Luncheon held in November, periodic theater events, and 50/50 raffles.